 - 1) Filler neck

 - 2) Fill up to this level

-- 5. Slowly pour the coolant and fill up to just below the filler neck, allowing enough room to add genuine Subaru cooling system conditioner in the radiator.
-Add genuine Subaru cooling system conditioner until the coolant level reaches the filler neck.
+- 5. Slowly pour the coolant and fill to the radiator filler neck.
 Do not pour the coolant too quickly, as this may lead to insufficient air bleeding and trapped air in the system.